-Sooner or later everyone who works in APS will find themselves deal- tv! ing with someone in a hoarded environment.
-The sights, sounds, offices to combat elder abuse and protect our aging population.
-Be a smells and emotions can be quite overwhelming for the unprepared. part of the solution!
+Sooner or later everyone who works in APS will find themselves dealing with someone in a hoarded environment.
+The sights, sounds, smells and emotions can be quite overwhelming for the unprepared.
 This is also a very difficult situation for the person who hoards because the shame, depression, anxiety and stress of living in a highly cluttered environment complicates any other issues they may have.
 During this fast-paced lecture we will explore the causes of Hoarding behavior, the unusual ways the person who hoards thinks, as well as the techniques, resources and other professionals that can help the client improve their situation.
 Maria uses many real-life examples and case studies as well as some hands-on activities during her presentation to keep everyone engaged and to aid those with different learning styles to retain the material.

-206 - Tips for Interviewing Alleged Perpetrators / Abusers

-Candice Heisler, Heisler & Associates
+206 - Tips for Interviewing Alleged Perpetrators / Abusers Candice Heisler, Heisler & Associates